Two Boats and a Helicopter: Plot

 On his way back to town, Matt sees two members of the Guilty Remnant being pelted with stones by the passengers of a nearby car.
 He stops to help them, only to be knocked out by a rock himself.
-While unconscious, Matt experiences a series of surreal visions charting moments of his past: his cancer diagnosis, his parents burning alive in a house fire during his childhood, and the car crash he and Mary suffered on October 14, which paralyzed her.
+While unconscious, Matt experiences a series of surreal visions charting moments of his past: his cancer diagnosis, his parents burning alive in a house fire during his childhood, and the car crash he and Mary suffered on October 14, which left her in a vegetative state.
 Matt additionally hallucinates himself having sex with Mary, who suddenly reappears as Laurie Garvey, before Matt finds himself and the bed set ablaze, causing him to wake up.

 Matt rushes to the bank with the cash in hand, but is told that he is three days late and that the church has been sold.
 Matt realizes he was hospitalized after his injury and was unconscious throughout his recovery.
 He returns to the church to find that its buyers were the Guilty Remnant, who have begun painting the walls white and throwing away church items.
 Patti Levin, the GR's local leader, is seen removing the lettering from the church's sign, and makes prolonged eye contact with Matt.